Tangled Up Together

 For this reason, it seems apparent that Corona's initial success and prosperity is due to a massive gold rush.
 The resulting gold-mining operations dug miles of twisted mazes underground, leaving much of the forest above-ground untouched.
 By the time the gold ran out, the kingdom's careful leadership had already turned the small country into a thriving commercial center.
 Under this theory, the abandoned (and primitive) wooden dam makes sense.
-It was needed to separate the gold from the ore.
-The bridge-to-nowhere also makes sense.
-There simply isn't need for the bridge anymore: gold shipments have stopped coming to the seaport.
+It was needed to provide a steady flow of water down the flume to help separate the gold from the ore.
+This also helps explain the existence of Corona's under-utilized bridge to the mainland.
+There isn't need for such an enormous bridge anymore because gold shipments have stopped coming to the seaport.
 How, then, did people first come to Corona’s shores and find the gold?

-#1: The original inhabitants of Corona were seafarers, as evidenced by their mastery of ships and close relationship with the sea.
+The original inhabitants of Corona were seafarers, as evidenced by their mastery of ships and close relationship with the sea.
 This explains their continued fascination with the ocean (and rejection of the inland).
 Pirates and sailors don't have experience growing crops and settling down on land.

 The pirates, buccaneers, and adventurers who landed on the shores of Corona were specifically seeking gold, and fought over the control of this precious resource.
 This explains why other natural resources, such as wood, were mostly overlooked.
 Ruffians and thugs don't have time to cultivate crops.

 The criminals, ruffians, and thugs, then, seem to control the lawless interior, but what is there for them to control?
 As it turns out, the Snuggly Duckling pub is most likely the headquarters of the organized-crime smuggling syndicate that supplies wine to the black market.
 Note that Snuggly Duckling wine is not seen in the capital city until after Rapunzel and Eugene are welcomed home (and the criminals are inducted into society).
 This indicates that Snuggly wine is prohibited in Corona during Rapunzel’s childhood; but why?
 Two reasons exist:

-#1: A commercial country such as Corona depends heavily upon sales tax to operate.
+A commercial country such as Corona depends heavily upon sales tax to operate.
 Alcoholic beverages such as wine were heavily taxed, making the legal sale unprofitable.
 Snuggly's undercover operations circumvented the sales tax.

 First, note the apparent apathy the royal guards have towards the Snuggly Duckling and its many wanted criminals.
 Instead of making a raid on the place, they actually cooperated with the bootleggers (why else would the ruffians risk alerting the guards, and talk about getting the reward?).
 This indicates that the guards are aware of its existence and tolerate its operation, perhaps because they are being bribed, or perhaps because they like to have a drink every once in a while.

 No wonder there are so many ruffians and thugs at the pub!
-They are needed to keep the operation running smoothly, perhaps using strong-arm tactics to bend the law (and why they didn't protest too loudly when the guards showed up).
+They are needed to keep the operation running smoothly, perhaps using strong-arm tactics to bend the law (and this would explain why they didn't protest too loudly when the guards showed up).
 Eugene, who is familiar with the criminals (and thus their not-so-undercover operation), must have lobbied for the Snuggly wine to be legalized once he and Rapunzel were reunited with the royal family.
 Now that Rapunzel had returned with a fiancé, the kingdom had a legitimate reason to celebrate.
 The king and queen were successfully persuaded to lower taxes enough to let the wine be sold through commercial channels.

 Even with such a tidy explanation, one pressing question remains: where did the grapes for the Snuggly wine come from?
 The answer, of course, is Weselton.
 As the leader of Arendelle's self-proclaimed "most important trading partner," the Duke of Weselton naturally did business with other countries, as well.
 We know that Weselton had favorable conditions for grapes, because the Duke is taken home on a ship bound for the Southern Isles, in Frozen.
-In the best interest of his country, the Duke had no qualms about selling his grapes on the black market to whomever would buy, even if they were being used for illegal purposes (note that he is the only visiting dignitary to use body guards in Frozen, who look related to the Stabbington brothers).
+This means that Weselton is south of Arendelle (and as we already established, south is warmer than north in this universe).

-Weselton's grapes were shipped overseas in barrels to Corona, where they were further processed, aged, and resold by the Snuggly crime cartel.
-However, our timeline tells us that Snuggly wine was legalized in Tangled Ever After, so Weselton became a legitimate source of grapes for three years, until Arendelle imposed a trade ban against the Duke and his country shorty after Queen Elsa’s coronation.
-With Corona a clear ally of Arendelle, public outcry quickly mounted against trade (even indirectly) with Weselton.
+Just three years after Eugene and Rapunzel's wedding, Arendelle imposed a trade ban against the Duke and his country because of his conduct during and after Queen Elsa’s coronation.
+With Corona a clear ally of Arendelle (due to the fact that Eugene and Rapunzel attended the coronation), it is likely that public outcry in Corona quickly mounted against trading (even indirectly) with Weselton.
 The re-commercialization of the Snuggly wine had raised the issue of grape origins, which had been suppressed under the old system.
-As a result, grapes were no longer imported from Weselton, and shipped in from the Southern Isles, instead (where Prince Hans was sent back in disgrace).
-Meanwhile, the Duke was deposed and a new governor was placed in charge.
+As a result, grapes were no longer imported from Weselton, and most likely began to be shipped in from the Southern Isles instead (where Prince Hans was sent back in disgrace).
+Whether the Duke of Weselton was deposed or not is unknown.